 Wanting to give back for the invaluable counselling I had received, I trained with Cruse as a Bereavement Counsellor in 2002 committing to it for a number of years.

 Throughout my career understanding people and celebrating their uniqueness has been at the heart of everything I do.
 In the last few years I have worked at Talking Spaces offering counselling to people experiencing mental health issues.
 I have also provided counselling for individuals affected by bereavement through their Just B service.

 I am devoted to enhancing my knowledge and experience and do this through continued professional development.
 More recently I completed a Post Graduate Counselling qualification.

 I have also completed my Level 4 qualification in Counselling Children and Young People.

-The aspiration to work with children and young people originated from my current work with adolescents at Barnardo’s, which I do alongside private practice.
+The aspiration to work with children and young people originated from my previous work with adolescents at Barnardo’s.

 The last two decades have been a voyage of self-discovery and self-awareness for me.
 Making the decision to improve my life through counselling proved that there was and is hope in the darkness.